subhan-liaqat/Identification-of-Genes-Associated-with-Autism-Spectrum-Disorder/README.md

 # Identification of Genes Associated with Autism Spectrum Disorder
 **Network-Propagation Based Semi-Supervised Learning**

-_Author: Subhan Liaqat_
-_Email: mughalsubhan946@gmail.com_

 ---

-## 🧠 Overview
+## 🧠 Project Overview

-This project implements a **Network-Propagation-Based Semi-Supervised Learning** approach to identify and prioritize genes associated with **Autism Spectrum Disorder (ASD)**.
+This repository contains a computational method to identify and rank genes potentially associated with **Autism Spectrum Disorder (ASD)** using a **network-propagation (semi-supervised) approach**.
+The entire process—from data preprocessing to propagation and analysis—is documented within the main notebook.
-The analysis integrates known ASD genes, negative control gene sets, and protein–protein interaction (PPI) data to propagate labels and rank candidate genes based on their association likelihood.

 ---

-## 📓 Repository Contents
+## 📂 Repository Structure

-.
+Identification-of-Genes-Associated-with-Autism-Spectrum-Disorder/
+├── LICENSE
 ├── README.md
-├── LICENSE
 ├── requirements.txt
 ├── Concept-Paper.pdf
 └── FYP-Code.ipynb